Medical

 Hemorrhage Shock Case Study

 The motorcyclist suffered from hemorrhage shock following the occurrence of the accident.
-Generally, hemorrhage shock refers to a life threatening condition which results from excessive loss of blood and body fluids.
-The severe loss of fluid affects the normal functioning of the body in that; the heart cannot transfer the necessary amount of blood around the body.
-This is turn poses a life- threatening condition for the patient and if not quickly corrected could lead to death.
-The severe blood loss from the body can results from bleeding wounds and cuts, bleeding of the digestive tract, significant vaginal bleeding as well as internal bleeding- just to mention a few.
-This type of shock is more common to young children, old people and people involved on severe accidents it also causes many body organs such as kidneys to stop functioning effectively.
-The major Symptoms of hemorrhage shock include but not limited to –low blood pressure, unconsciousness, rapid pulse rate, body weakness, minimal urine output and decrease in the overall body temperature.
+Generally, hemorrhage shock refers to a life-threatening condition that results from excessive loss of blood and body fluids.
+The severe loss of fluid affects the normal functioning of the body in that the heart cannot transfer the necessary amount of blood around the body.
+This, in turn, poses a life-threatening condition for the patient and, if not quickly corrected, could lead to death.
+Severe blood loss from the body can result from bleeding wounds and cuts, bleeding of the digestive tract, significant vaginal bleeding as well as internal bleeding- just to mention a few.
+This type of shock is more common to young children, old people and people involved in severe accidents.
+It also causes many body organs, such as kidneys, to stop functioning effectively.
+The major Symptoms of hemorrhage shock include but are not limited to –low blood pressure, unconsciousness, rapid pulse rate, body weakness, minimal urine output and a decrease in the overall body temperature.

-When of blood is lost from the body, the mean pulse and arterial pressures fall.
-The rate of heart beat increases in relevance to the amount of blood lost by the victim.
-When the hemorrhage shock is stopped, the pressure of the arteries slowly recovers as the rate of heart beat declines because the long-term compensatory mechanisms are triggered to fix normal arterial pressure.
+When blood is lost from the body, the mean pulse and arterial pressures fall.
+The rate of heartbeat increases in relevance to the amount of blood lost by the victim.
+When the hemorrhage shock is stopped, the pressure of the arteries slowly recovers as the rate of heartbeat declines because the long-term compensatory mechanisms are triggered to fix normal arterial pressure.
 Administration of body fluids can fasten the quick recovery from the shock.

-Therefore, the motorists’ low blood pressure was due to a heart failure caused by the low blood volume and perfusion vital body organs.
-Additionally, the low blood pressure had led to low blood flow within the body organs and in turn causing kidney failure which is directly linked to the minimal urine released from the kidneys.
+Therefore, the motorists’ low blood pressure was due to heart failure caused by the low blood volume and perfusion of vital body organs.
+Additionally, the low blood pressure led to low blood flow within the body organs and, in turn, caused kidney failure, which is directly linked to the minimal urine released from the kidneys.

-The combined effects of the sympathetic activation and arterial hypotension stimulate the humeral compensatory mechanism.
+The combined effects of sympathetic activation and arterial hypotension stimulate the humeral compensatory mechanism.
 Sympathetic activation of the adrenal glands triggers the release of catecholamine which strengthens the sympathetic activation effects on vasculature and the heart.
-The kidneys secrets more renin which cause an increase in the circulation of aldosterone.
+The kidneys release more renin, which causes an increase in the circulation of aldosterone.
 The sympathetic activation also stimulates the release of vasopressin and renal water and sodium reabsorption to increase the volume of blood.
-This renal mechanism is vital in ensuring a long-term recovering from the loss of blood.
+This renal mechanism is vital in ensuring long-term recovery from the loss of blood.

 Bibliography